diverso-lab/fm_montecarlo/README.md

 The framework has been tested in Linux, but Windows is also supported using Docker as runtime environment (see below).

 ### Download and setup
-To use the framework under python 3.9 you will need the folowing:
+To use the framework under Python 3.9 you will need the following:
 ```
 git clone https://github.com/diverso-lab/fm_montecarlo.git
 cd fm_montecarlo